athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

     their movement data, based on the movement data and activities of known subjects.
 We can summarize this as:

-ˆ Predict activity given a window of movement data.
+- Predict activity given a window of movement data.

     This is a reasonable and useful framing of the problem.
 Some other possible ways to frame the provided data as a prediction problem include the following:

 22.10.
 Approach to Modeling 474

-ˆ Predict activity given a time step of movement data.
+- Predict activity given a time step of movement data.

-ˆ Predict activity given multiple windows of movement data.
+- Predict activity given multiple windows of movement data.

-ˆ Predict the activity sequence given multiple windows of movement data.
+- Predict the activity sequence given multiple windows of movement data.

-ˆ Predict activity given a sequence of movement data for a pre-segmented activity.
+- Predict activity given a sequence of movement data for a pre-segmented activity.

-ˆ Predict activity cessation or transition given a time step of movement data.
+- Predict activity cessation or transition given a time step of movement data.

-ˆ Predict a stationary or non-stationary activity given a window of movement data.
+- Predict a stationary or non-stationary activity given a window of movement data.

     Some of these framings may be too challenging or too easy.
 Nevertheless, these framings